 This corner arbor turns empty space on a patio or deck into a leafy green sanctuary.
-Use it to create shade and privacy, to screen an unattractive view, or to add color to a concrete patio or wood deck—even a second floor deck.
+Use it to create shade and privacy, to screen an unattractive view, or to add color to a concrete patio or wood deck.
 Our arbor is covered with a tropical vine called mandevilla, a great plant for walls, trellises and arbors.

 Treated wood lasts almost forever, but it can be gnarly to work with.
 Take your time picking through the lumber pile for good pieces.
 Look for dry (lighter) pieces without too many knots.
 You’ll need straight pieces for the uprights and benches, but you can use nice-looking, moderately warped pieces for the planters.
 Let the lumber sit for a few weeks so it all shrinks uniformly.
 Remember to put the best sides out when you assemble the planters and benches.